 The Sports Business Institute strives to provide industry practitioners with dedicated MBA student support.
-The projects undertaken by graduate students and overseen by the SBI provide students "real world" sports business experience, while simultaneously allowing industry stakeholders the opportunity to work with top business students.
+The projects undertaken by graduate students and overseen by the SBI provide students with real-world sports business experience, while simultaneously allowing industry stakeholders the opportunity to work with top business students.

 The specific focus of the project was on how Easton can optimize their direct-to-consumer business in a way that drives business and brand.
 The student team utilized knowledge they acquired in their internet marketing, statistics, consumer behavior, and strategy classes as well as experience gained from their summer internships.

-SBI Executive Director, David Carter and Assistant Director, Courtney Brunious oversaw the consulting team's work and assisted with producing the final deliverable.
+SBI Executive Director, David Carter and Associate Director, Courtney Brunious oversaw the consulting team's work and assisted with producing the final deliverable.

 Sports Museum of Los Angeles

-The SBI is working closely with the Sports Museum of Los Angeles to develop a comprehensive strategic marketing plan designed to attract groups of visitors and special events to the museum.
-In order to develop the plan, a student team will be called upon to apply the business acumen they have acquired in the areas of market research, strategy, non-profit management, and operations, among others.
+The SBI worked closely with the Sports Museum of Los Angeles to develop a comprehensive strategic marketing plan designed to attract groups of visitors and special events to the museum.
+In order to develop the plan, a student team was called upon to apply the business acumen they have acquired in the areas of market research, strategy, non-profit management, and operations, among others.

-SBI Executive Director David Carter will assist the student team in authoring this strategic marketing plan.
+SBI Executive Director David Carter assisted the student team in authoring this strategic marketing plan.

-The support for this project stems from longstanding members of USC Marshall's Board of Leaders who have recognized that the SBI is an important, emerging learning center at USC Marshall.
-This research will further enhance the school's reputation and distinct leadership in this contemporary field of sports business.
+The support for this project stemmed from longstanding members of USC Marshall's Board of Leaders who have recognized that the SBI is an important, emerging learning center at USC Marshall.

-The project has two phases.
-The first will address executive skills, methods, strategies, and technologies required to best generate revenue and build brand recognition/affinity for emerging or low-revenue sports playing at USC's Galen Center.
+The project contained two phases.
+The first addressed executive skills, methods, strategies, and technologies required to best generate revenue and build brand recognition/affinity for emerging or low-revenue sports playing at USC's Galen Center.

-With a specific focus on men's and women's volleyball, this analysis will examine how, by studying existing 'franchise' sports, USC can take full advantage of its location amidst the geographic home of volleyball, its athletic tradition, and athletics infrastructure, to further increase the teams' market position and branding.
+With a specific focus on men's and women's volleyball, this analysis examined how, by studying existing 'franchise' sports, USC can take full advantage of its location amidst the geographic home of volleyball, its athletic tradition, and athletics infrastructure, to further increase the teams' market position and branding.

-The focus will be on uncovering, and then developing, marketing and branding initiatives that will help build fan loyalty, increase sponsorship, and ultimately position both men's and women's volleyball as 'must see' sports.
+The focus was on uncovering, and then developing, marketing and branding initiatives that will help build fan loyalty, increase sponsorship, and ultimately position both men's and women's volleyball as 'must see' sports.

-The project's second phase will focus on the executive skills, methods, strategies, and technologies required in sports venue development, operations, and management.
-With regard to USC, this will include leveraging the University's location, tradition, and competitiveness of its teams to help maximize revenue generation at the Galen Center.
+The project's second phase focused on the executive skills, methods, strategies, and technologies required in sports venue development, operations, and management.
+With regard to USC, this included leveraging the University's location, tradition, and competitiveness of its teams to help maximize revenue generation at the Galen Center.

 Tournament of Roses

-The SBI has been selected by the City of Pasadena's Tournament of Roses to conduct its "2008 Economic Impact & Demographics Study."
-This study, which will be undertaken with the guidance of Ernst & Young, will encompass all activities relating to the Rose Bowl football game and Tournament of Roses parade, as well as the events supporting these activities.
+The SBI was selected by the City of Pasadena's Tournament of Roses to conduct its "2008 Economic Impact & Demographics Study."
+This study, which was undertaken with the guidance of Ernst & Young, encompassed all activities relating to the Rose Bowl football game and Tournament of Roses parade, as well as the events supporting these activities.

 Anschutz Entertainment Group

-This project has been designed to assist AEG in its ability to assign a monetary value to each email recipient that unsubscribes from one of their email communications with the express goal being to determine the "Lifetime Value" of each email address captured.
+This project was designed to assist AEG in its ability to assign a monetary value to each email recipient that unsubscribes from one of their email communications with the express goal being to determine the "Lifetime Value" of each email address captured.

 Special Olympics Southern California

-SBI Executive Director David Carter has directed a team of MBA students in producing a "Request for Proposal" from interested Southern California cities, as well as an "Economic Impact Study," which will quantify SOSC's financial worth to a participating community.
+SBI Executive Director David Carter directed a team of MBA students in producing a "Request for Proposal" from interested Southern California cities, as well as an "Economic Impact Study," which quantified SOSC's financial worth to a participating community.